 For horror fans, however, The Exorcist triggered nothing but positive reactions, and consequently, the movie, its soundtracks, and its locations have earned cult status over the years.

-The Exorcist house origin story
+The Exorcist house and its origin story

 William Peter Blatty was attending Georgetown University in 1949 when he first heard about the story of Ronald Edwin Hunkeler, a story that would change his life forever.